andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 #### Apply It! ⚡️

-## Write down your domains

-Sit down with stakeholders and map out your core and supporting domains.

----

-Placeholder picture of piece of paper and a list of words

----

-class: middle

-#### Apply It! ⚡️

-## Draw domains on your diagram
+## Step 2: Draw domains on your diagram

 Overlay your domains on top of the ERD diagram